chaturvedi-lab/Lonomia_genome_assembly/README.md

 Lonomia scripts folder: Contains scripts for analyses of venom genes and contructing the mitochondrial genome. lonomia_genome_assembly_pipeline_v1.md : Markdown file contains details of the genome assembly using PacBio data.
 All the slurm scripts used to run this pipeline are provided in this markdown file.
+Lonomia_genome_annotation_pipeline.md : Markdown file contains details of the genome annotation of the primary assembly.